 - Input sensitivity: Line In1: 700±50mV; Line In2: 550±50mV

 - Dimension: 154mm × 254mm × 214mm (W×H×D）

 The R1700BT is packaged in a plain retail box.
 It’s a simple cardboard box with a few pictures of the speakers.
 The inside is just as essential with no presentation and basic packaging materials.
 It’s okay; it keeps them affordable and ensures they can survive shipping to you.

 You will find a variety of cable connections and remote control on the inside.
 Two speaker grills can be detached to protect the drivers.
 You also get two speakers.

 Design and build

 The Edifiers are a great design.
-The speakers only come in one finish, but that’s not a problem as the walnut vinyl, and black bodies look great.
+The speakers only come in one finish, but that’s not a problem as the walnut vinyl, and bodies look great.

 We also like a few clever design details.
 Edifier claims that the speakers have a 10-degree upwards tilt to ensure that the listener directs the sound.